Skip to main content

 What matters isn't the label.
 What matters is whether the tool helps you see relationships in your information that you wouldn't see otherwise.
 If a mind map does that for your use case, use a mind map.
 If you need something more connected, a knowledge graph will serve you better.

 Want to experience both approaches in one tool?
-Try Atlas free and see how AI-powered mind maps give you the best of visual thinking.
+Try Atlas and see how AI-powered mind maps give you the best of visual thinking.

 Frequently Asked Questions